 The first appearance of RED EVE, according to Scott, was as a serialized novel in 12 parts, published in The New York Herald (Special Fiction Section) beginning October 2, 1910 and ending December 18, 1910.
 The artist signature is difficult to make out, but Scott claims it is Hadherny.
-Anyhow, Scott claims this serialization contains 19 full-page (12 in color) and 42 half-page illustrations.
+I own this serialization in its entirety and it contains 19 full-page (12 in color) and 42 half-page illustrations.

 According to Whatmore, The Red Magazine also serialized this novel from December 1, 1910 through March 1, 1911, and Paul Hardy created 21 illustrations for this serialization.
 I have do not own this serialization, but have images of one of the issues below.